composewell/streamly/core/docs/Readme.md

-Please refer to the "streamly" package for tutorials and other documentation.
+Please refer to the [streamly](/docs/User/Tutorials/using-the-library.md) package for tutorials and other documentation.